Category Archives: Metrics

 What are social media metrics?

 Definition: Social media metrics (popularly known as altmetrics) refers to the metrics (number of tweets, Facebook counts, Wikipedia mentions, blog posts, news mentions, and saves/readers in online reference management tools) for research products driven from social media platforms.
-History: The idea for measuring social media metrics of research outputs first introduced by Jason Priem in… Read More »
+History: The idea for measuring social media metrics of research outputs first introduced by Jason Priem in… Read More: What are social media metrics? »

 How to embed Altmetric Donut Badge in your institutional repository/research portal?

 For individual academic institutions Altmetric Donut Badge are free to display on content published by their institutes (see here an introductory video).
 Follow these steps: Inform Altmetric.com the domain of your institutional repository/ research portal.
-For this you need to send an email to: support@altmetric.com Choose the style of badge you’d like to be shown… Read More »
+For this you need to send an email to: support@altmetric.com Choose the style of badge you’d like to be shown… Read More: How to embed Altmetric Donut Badge in your institutional repository/research… »

 How to add Altmetric Donut to your browser?

 Altmetric.com is a Digital Science company founded in 2011.
 A range of different sources including mentions of research outputs in policy documents, blogs, mainstream media, online reference managers, and social media tools are tracked by Altmetric.com based on URLs or unique identifiers of research outputs.
-Metrics of research outputs displayed via a detailed page and Altmetric… Read More »
+Metrics of research outputs displayed via a detailed page and Altmetric… Read More: How to add Altmetric Donut to your browser? »